RoboCup-SPL/Rules/Challenges/obstacle_challenge_2020.md

 ![](figs/obstacle_challenge_2020.png)

 A ball is placed at kickoff point.
-The challenged robot in placed in front of the center circle facing the target goal.
+The challenged robot is placed in front of the center circle facing the target goal.
 Between ball and target goal three obstacles are placed.

 - One robot as an obstacle, facing down the long dimension of the field, centered on the imaginary line between kickoff point and center of the target goal.
 - One robot as an obstacle, facing down the long dimension of the field, offset to the left or right so its outermost shoulder point is a balls radius away from the imaginary line between kickoff point and center of the target goal.